-If the quality control value falls outside the control limits (UCL or LCL) due to sample matrix effects, the results will be reported with appropriate data qualifiers.
+If the QC value falls outside the control limits (UCL or LCL) due to sample matrix effects, the results will be reported with appropriate data qualifiers.
 To determine the effect a non-compliant MS recovery has on the reported results, the recovery data will be evaluated as part of the validation process.

-7.2.3 Laboratory Control Sample (LCS) Analyses
+7.2.3 Laboratory Control Sample Analyses

-The laboratory will perform LCS analyses prepared from Standard Reference Materials (SRMs).
+The laboratory will perform Laboratory Control Sample (LCS) analyses prepared from SRMs.
 The SRMs will be supplied from an independent manufacturer and traceable to NIST materials with known concentrations of each target analyte to be determined by the analytical methods performed.
 In cases where an independently supplied SRM is not available, the LCS may be prepared by the laboratory from a reagent lot other than that used for instrument calibration.